open-mmlab/mmagic/demo/README.md

 ### 2.2 Perform inference with command line

-You can use the following commands to perform inference with a MMEdit model.
+You can use the following commands to perform inference with a MMagic model.

 Usage of python API can also be found in this [tutotial](./mmediting_inference_tutorial.ipynb).